atemu-game/Atemu-World-Frontend/README.md

-# Atemu Card Game of Flex
+# Atemu Frontend
-The Atemu Card Game of Flex is a provider that allows users to play a card game and earn rewards.
+The Atemu  of Flex is a provider that allows users to play a card game and earn rewards.
 It includes features such as trading cards and an explorer for minting transactions.

 ## Structure
   This section provides an overview of the project's directory structure: